How to Apply

 - Demonstrated strength in verbal and written communication.

 - Demonstrated ability to be an effective leader in a complex and dynamic organization.

 - Knowledge in areas of clinical operations and funds flow in the organization.

-- Understanding of the roles and responsibilities of the professions represented within the transplant programs
+- Understanding of the roles and responsibilities of professions represented within Transplant.

 - Possess critical thinking and analytical skills.